BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 ## A decision tree with a series of if and else

 There are different types of machine learning.
-If you decide to build a decision tree (a famous way to do machine learning), you’ll get something like that:
+If you decide to build a decision tree (a famous way to do machine learning) to know the form of a diamond, you’ll get something like that:

 ![decision tree](/images/posts/2022-08-26-machine-learning-if-else/decision_tree.png)